Relapse Prevention and Aftercare

 Addiction Treatment Aftercare

 One mistake those who enroll in a drug or alcohol treatment program tend to make is trying to rush treatment.
 It is normal to want to complete recovery and get on with life, but a hurried program only leads to relapse.
-At Northland, we provide clients with Addiction aftercare program, which provides ongoing support in an even less structured environment.
-Northland’s aftercare program has been designed to be convenient so that individuals can easily continue in it while living their life normally.
+After detox and treatment you should look for an addiction aftercare program, which provides ongoing support in an even less structured environment.
+A good aftercare program has been designed to be convenient so that individuals can easily continue in it while living their life normally.

 Why is Aftercare Necessary?